O JARGON BUSTER

 - South-East Galoppen

-- The South-East Galoppen is an individual galoppen
+- The South-East Galoppen is an individual galoppen competition for members

-competition for members of clubs affiliated to the SEOA.
+of clubs affiliated to the SEOA.

-Unlike the League, it runs over each calendar year.
+but unlike the League, it runs over each calendar year.

-There is a separate competition for each course; that is,
+There is a separate competition for each course; that

-not just is each age class scored separately,
+is, not just is each age class

-but also Long and Short or A and B courses have their own ranking
+scored separately, but also Long and Short or A and B

-The first member of a SEOA club on each course at each event gets 100
+of a SEOA club on each course at each event gets 100

-the second 99 points, and so on.
+points, the second 99 points, and so on.
+The points

-give the individuals
+added to give the individuals total.
+It is not

-is slightly smaller than the total.
+number of events which count is slightly smaller than

-For example, if there are six SE Regional events during the year,
+the total.
+For example, if there are six SE League

-the Galoppen will take the best five scores.
+events during the year, the Galoppen will take the

 - South-East League